Redemption or Abandonment?

 most comprehensive list of the events that will occur on that day is found in

-Paul’s first letter to the Corinthians when he was correcting false
+Paul’s first Letter to the Corinthians where he corrects false

 “arrival” will result in the cessation